wx-zhu/EMalgorithm_bookdown/README.md

-# EM Algorithm - Capstone Project
+# EM Algorithm - Bookdown

 ## About The Project
 Hello everyone!
 Welcome to the Github repository for our Math/Stat 455 Spring 2023 capstone project on the Expectation-Maximization (EM) algorithm.
 Our team consists of Wenxuan Zhu, Jingyi Guan, and Sarah Tannert-Lerner.